Advocacy in Virtual Hearings

 Differences between virtual and in-person hearings

-Before analysing the distinct characteristics of virtual advocacy, the key differences between an in-person hearing and a virtual hearing are worthy of mention.
+Before analysing the distinct characteristics of advocacy in virtual hearings, it is essential to consider the key differences between an in-person hearing and a virtual hearing.

-First, and most obviously, the point of departure is whether the participants of a hearing are physically present at the hearing.
-In an in-person hearing, the tribunal, party representatives, witnesses, experts and counsel normally all meet and gather in a single room for the hearing.
-In contrast, in a virtual hearing, while still brought together via video and audio technology, the tribunal, party representatives and counsel are usually attending from several different locations.
-On certain occasions, the legal team for a party may even be split and dial in from various places across the globe.
+The first and most obvious difference between the two is that an in-person hearing is conducted in person, while a virtual hearing is conducted without the physical presence of participants in the same room.
+In an in-person hearing, the tribunal, counsel, party representatives, witnesses and experts normally all meet and gather in a single room for the hearing.
+In contrast, in a virtual hearing, while still brought together via video and audio technology, the tribunal, party representatives and counsel may be attending from several different locations.
+The legal team for a party may even be split and dial in from various places across the globe.
 This will likely have an impact on hearing dynamics and the style of effective advocacy, which is amplified because the angle at which the tribunal sees (and perceives) counsel differs between an in-person and a virtual hearing.

 Second, an important difference between an in-person hearing and a virtual hearing is the tribunal’s average attention span.
 In an in-person hearing, the tribunal will normally pay a higher level of attention to counsel’s or parties’ oral statements, given that the tribunal has several helpful visual and aural distractions, making listening to the speaker more stimulating.
-In a virtual hearing, however, a tribunal is more likely to fall into online fatigue after a short period.
+In a virtual hearing, however, a tribunal is more likely to fall into online fatigue shortly after the start of the advocacy.
 Again, this will have a significant impact on the style of effective advocacy.

 Catching the tribunal’s attention